-Our Careers Leader will work with teachers and, where appropriate, professionals from relevant organisations, to identify the needs of our scholars with SEND and put in place personalised support and transition plans.
-This may include meetings with scholars and their families to discuss education, training and employment opportunities, supported internships and transition plans into higher education.
+Our Careers Leader will collaborate and work with the SENCo and inclusion team, teachers and, where appropriate, professionals from relevant organisations, to identify the needs of our scholars with SEND and put in place personalised support and transition plans.
+This may include meetings with scholars and their families to discuss education, training and employment opportunities.